Meet Attorney Carasusana B. Wall

 U.S. District Court for the Southern District of Illinois United States Court of Appeals for the Sixth Circuit

 Carasusana B. Wall joined Zoll & Kranz, LLC as an Associate Attorney after receiving her Juris Doctor degree from the University of Michigan Law School in 2012.
 Cara is now a Partner and works passionately for Zoll & Kranz clients, potential clients, and legal cohorts during the dangerous drug or defective medical device litigation process.

-Cara has pursued justice for clients in multiple mass tort litigations, including the DePuy Orthopaedics, Inc., ASR Hip Implant Products Liability Litigation, the Testosterone Replacement Therapy Products Liability Litigation, and the Taxotere (Docetaxel) Products Liability Litigation.
+Cara has pursued justice for clients in multiple mass tort litigations, including the DePuy Orthopaedics, Inc., ASR Hip Implant Products Liability Litigation, and the Taxotere (Docetaxel) Products Liability Litigation.
 She also represents clients injured by the following dangerous drugs or defective medical devices: Zofran, Granuflo, Benicar, Transvaginal Mesh, Hernia Mesh, IVC filters, Zimmer Persona Knees, and Implanon, among others.

 Cara has been honored as a Super Lawyers® Rising Star in 2016, 2017 and 2018.
 She was also named in National Trial Lawyers as Top 40 under 40 (Civil Plaintiff) for Ohio.

 Cara is active in the local community and serves as the Chair of the Toledo Bar Association’s Diversity Committee.
 As Chair of the Diversity Committee since March 2017, Cara oversees committee activities, such as CLEs and monthly meetings, and leads the administration of the Toledo Bar Association’s Minority Clerkship Program.
 The Minority Clerkship Program, places accomplished minority students in paid summer clerkship or internships in the Toledo area, with the goal of increasing and retaining diversity in the Toledo legal community.
 Cara is also an active member of the Toledo Bar Association’s Young Lawyers Committee.
 She is also a member at the National Filipino American Lawyers Association and National Asian Pacific American Bar Association.